thelia/thelia.github.io/en/documentation/loop/category.md

     - {name: "$VERSION_AUTHOR", description: "the category version author"}
     - {name: "$POSITION", description: "the category position"}
     - {name: "$VISIBLE", description: "Return if the category is visible or not"}
-    - {name: "$PRODUCT_COUNT", description: "Number of product contained by the current category.
+    - {name: "$PRODUCT_COUNT", description: "Number of visible products contained by the current category.
 Only available if <strong>need_product_count</strong> parameter is set to true"}
     - {name: "$CHILD_COUNT", description: "Number of subcategories contained by the current category.
 Only available if <strong>need_count_child</strong> parameter is set to true"}
     - {name: "$HAS_PREVIOUS", description: "true if a category exists before this one in the current parent category, following categories positions.
 Only available if <strong>with_prev_next_info</strong> parameter is set to true"}
     - {name: "$HAS_NEXT", description: "true if a category exists after this one in the current parent category, following categories positions.
 Only available if <strong>with_prev_next_info</strong> parameter is set to true"}